 As I alluded to in The Story Behind The Upbeat Dad, the timing was never right to share this message.
 It is now.
 I’m making today’s post a bit late in the day because I was waiting to officially hit the 5,000 pageview milestone.
 That was reached earlier this afternoon!
 Thank you for helping to make it happen.
 This is just one of the many signs that confirm that the timing of the launch of The Upbeat Dad was ideal.

 On Fridays, we generally do our Upbeat Dad of the Week feature.
 This Friday, we will pause and reflect on the year to which we’re bidding farewell.
 We will do a year in review – a look back at what we’ve accomplished on the blog to this point, in just under 3 months.
 You will be amazed as you read about what we’ve accomplished together.
 Then next Friday, we will resume our weekly Upbeat Dad of the Week feature.

 Each day as I prepare to write, I picture the globe and the nations of the world.
 That’s our audience – the world.
 Anywhere that fathers and mothers and kids live, that’s our market.
-In 2011, we plan to roll out a plan that I believe will impact this world to a greater degree than we have in these few short months.
 Do stay tuned because I believe that the best is yet to come.